-Refer to the "Recent developments" and the "Credit risk" sections of the UBS Group First Quarter 2021 Report and of the UBS Group Second Quarter 2021 Report, as well as the "Regulatory and legal developments" in the "Our strategy, business model and environment" section of the Annual Report 2020, for information on key accounting, regulatory, legal and other developments.
+Refer to "Recent developments" in the UBS Group First Quarter 2022 Report and in the UBS Group Second Quarter 2022 Report, as well as to "Our environment" and "Regulatory and legal developments" in the Annual Report 2021, for further information on key regulatory, legal and other developments.

-7.4 Trend Information
+7.4.
+Trend Information